Beastrock/5_lang_frequency/README.md

 # 5_lang_frequency
-This script gets the txt file and return the statics about the most frequent words in this file.
+This script gets the txt file and prints statics about the most frequent words in this text.

 ##launch
 You can launch it using  or filepath or url: